Homemade First-Aid Kit

 - The safety pins are good if you need to create a sling from your clothing.

 - I just added the latex gloves this fall after I took a Wilderness First-Aid Certification Class.
-If you need to examine someone who is hurt, they're the most effective way that you can prevent their body fluids such as blood, saliva, or shit from coming into contact with your skin.
+If you need to examine someone who is hurt, they’re the most effective way that you can prevent their body fluids such as blood, saliva, or shit from coming into contact with your skin.
+They can also be used as a warming layer under a pair of gloves to trap the body heat released by your hands.

 Multi-purpose Backpacking Gear